TorstenR/StreamCapture/README.md

 There are multiple config values in appsettings.json.
 By looking at these you'll get a better idea what's happening.
 - "user" - Yes, username and password for smooth streams
 - "pass"
+- "site" - Which "site" you're using.
+I use live247 which is "view247".
+Yours might be different...
 - "scheduleCheck" - Comma separated hours (24 hour format) for when you want the scheduled checked.
 NOTE: to accomodate daylight savings time, you'll want to to set the first hour to 3am EST.  Even then, there could be confusion depending on what timezone you are in.
 - "hoursInFuture" - Don't schedule anything farther out than this number of hours.
 Use 'today' for same day only.
 - "numberOfRetries" - Number of time we retry after ffmpeg capture error before giving up inside of a 15 window.